ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### ActiveMQConnectionFactory should not be vulnerable to malicious code deserialization

 Indica que o ActiveMOConnectionFactory está vulnerável a códigos maliciosos.
-A mensagem que aparece é esta:

 > _Internally, ActiveMQ relies on Java serialization mechanism for marshaling/unmashaling of the message payload.
 Deserialization based on data supplied by the user could lead to remote code execution attacks, where the structure of the serialized data is changed to modify the behavior of the object being unserialized.
 For more information checkout the CWE-502 \(_[_https://cwe.mitre.org/data/definitions/502.html_](https://cwe.mitre.org/data/definitions/502.html)_\) advisory_